githubEdit

 Defensive security vs offensive security

-This section explains two important concepts within the cybersecurity field, defensive security and offensive security, and their importance for an effective organizational security strategy
+This section explains two complementary cybersecurity concepts, defensive security and offensive security, and their importance for an effective cybersecurity strategy

 Learning objectives